dthonon/Client_API_VN/README.md

 ### Prerequisites

-Installation requires the followinf python module
+Installation requires the following python module
--
+- requests

 ### Installing

+You just need to download the code from framagit (or github).

 ## Running the tests